-- at the request of our Board, presiding over meetings of stockholders; - conveying recommendations of the independent directors to the full Board; - serving as a liaison between our Board and management; - ensuring that members of our Board receive accurate, timely and clear information, in particular about our company's performance, to enable our Board to make sound decisions and provide effective oversight and advice to promote the success of our company; - monitoring effective implementation of our Board's decisions; - establishing and maintaining a close relationship of trust with our Chief Executive Officer by providing support and advice while respecting executive responsibility and leadership;

-- · developing the Board by leading the effort to identify and recruit new Board members; and - leading succession efforts.
+- at the request of our Board, presiding over meetings of stockholders; - conveying recommendations of the independent directors to the full Board; - serving as a liaison between our Board and management; - ensuring that members of our Board receive accurate, timely and clear information, in particular about our company's performance, to enable our Board to make sound decisions and provide effective oversight and advice to promote the success of our company; - monitoring effective implementation of our Board's decisions; - establishing and maintaining a close relationship of trust with our Chief Executive Officer by providing support and advice while respecting executive responsibility and leadership; - developing the Board by leading the effort to identify and recruit new Board members; and - · leading succession efforts.

-Four of our Board nominees are independent.
-In addition, all of the current directors on each of the Audit Committee, Compensation Committee, Nominating and ESG Committee and Government Affairs Committee are independent directors, with the exception of Messrs.
-Jones and Reddy on the Government Affairs Committee, and each of these committees is led by an independent committee chair.
+Three of our Board nominees are independent.
+In addition, all of the current directors on each of the Audit Committee, Compensation Committee, Nominating, Corporate Governance & Sustainability Committee and Growth & Strategy Committee are independent directors, with the exception of Messrs.
+Battaglia and Hillo on the Growth & Strategy Committee, and each of these committees is led by an independent committee chair.
 The committee chairs set the agendas for their committees and report to the full Board on their work.
-As required by Nasdaq, our independent directors meet in executive sessions without management present as frequently as they deem appropriate, typically at the time of each regular inperson Board meeting.
+As required by Nasdaq, our independent directors meet in executive sessions without management present as frequently as they deem appropriate, typically at the time of each regular in-person Board meeting.
 All of our independent directors are highly accomplished and experienced business people in their respective fields, who have demonstrated leadership in significant enterprises and are familiar with Board processes.
 Our independent directors bring experience, oversight and expertise from outside our company and industry, while Messrs.
-Jones and Hillo bring company-specific experience and expertise.
-Mr. Reddy will not be standing for reelection at this Annual Meeting.
+Battaglia and Hillo bring company-specific experience and expertise.
+Brendan Jones, Cedric L. Richmond and Kristina Peterson will not be standing for reelection at this Annual Meeting.
+The Board has determined to reduce the number of directors on the Board to five members following the Annual Meeting.